catmengi/NVM-dumb-stack-VM/README.md

-help about instruction set is not ready yet(will ready aroud this week) how instruction basicly work you can find in source code ready:variable,ifelse equals,ifelse not equals,push,pop to sRAM,push from sRAM(not tested) compiles with just:"gcc NVM.c -o NVM" for Linux compiles with just:"gcc NVM.c -o NVM.exe" for Windows(needs to gcc be installed already(via MSYS2?))
-Who wants to help me with this project pls communicate with me via github(idk how) or via my email:catengineerforever@gmail.com
+help about instruction set is not ready yet(will ready aroud this week) how instruction basicly work you can find in source code ready:variable,ifelse equals,ifelse not equals,push,pop to sRAM,push from sRAM(not tested) Who wants to help me with this project pls communicate with me via github(idk how) or via my email:catengineerforever@gmail.com
+COMPILE INFO:
+-LINUX: compiles with just:"gcc NVM.c -o NVM"
+-WINDOWS compiles with just:"gcc NVM.c -o NVM.exe" for Windows(needs to gcc be installed already(via MSYS2?))